-Before we go deeper on this Temple of Rock thing I would like to ask something about the “super group” STRANGERS IN THE NIGHT which you and Michael formed back in 2010?
-Wasn’t that the thing which started your collaboration with him?
+Before we go deeper on this Temple of Rock thing, I would like to ask something about the “supergroup” STRANGERS IN THE NIGHT you and Michael formed back in 2010?
+Wasn’t that the thing that started your collaboration with him?

-So, in the end it was not possible anymore to continue because of that.
+So, in the end, it was not possible anymore to continue because of that.
 I love him, you know.
 We really tried to help him, both me and Michael.
-And we tried to send him in the clinic, you know.
-And I remember one funny conversation when he phones me up and he said, “I’m in a day clinic now.”
+And we tried to send him to the clinic, you know.
+And I remember one funny conversation when he phones me up, and he said, “I’m in a day clinic now.”
 I said, “What does that mean, day clinic?”
 He says, “Yeah, I’m going there from 9:00 to 6:00.”
 And I said, “What do you do after 6:00?”
-He goes, “I go home to pub” And I said, “No, you have to go clinic” And he goes to me, “I don’t like the clinic.”
+He goes, “I go home to the pub,” And I said, “No, you have to go to the clinic,” And he goes to me, “I don’t like the clinic.”
 I said, “You are not supposed to like it.”
-So, then that’s when I realized, it is very hard to help him.
-And the thing is that he stayed in my house in Brighton and I woke up at 6:00 in the morning and I see him sitting there.
+So, then that’s when I realized it is very hard to help him.
+And the thing is that he stayed in my house in Brighton and I woke up at 6:00 in the morning, and I see him sitting there.
 And I said, “Wow!
-He’s awake at 6:00 in the morning” The reality was that he went down to the shop and bought, at 06:00 O’clock in the morning, a few Jagermeisters and stuff like that… So what can you do?
+He’s awake at 6:00 in the morning” The reality was that he went down to the shop and bought, at 06:00 a.m., a few Jagermeisters and stuff like that… So what can you do?

 It’s impossible to help someone who doesn’t want help.

-To be honest, you know that and I know that.
-So, I love him and I told him “Don’t do this, you are going to stop the show” We did a video, “Saturday Night” with him.
+To be honest, you know that, and I know that.
+So, I love him, and I told him, “Don’t do this, you are going to stop the show” We did a video, “Saturday Night” with him.
 And then we went on tour, the first tour In England, in 2011.
 And then already we had to get another bass player to back him up, because he was not able to play the whole gig, you know, High Voltage festival.
-In High Voltage, he came only in stage for two songs.
+In High Voltage, he came only on stage for two songs.
 And even that was for me a piece of art to play along with him then.
 So, after that, you know, we decided to get Francis in.
-Which was a great move as you know?
+Which was a great move, as you know?

-How about Michael Voss, why he’s not included on Temple of Rock band then?
+How about Michael Voss?
+Why he’s not included in the Temple of Rock band then?

-Well, his role was to be the singer but Michael wanted to have a true all-star band, which means he wanted to have two members from the Scorpions, he wanted to have the name singer like Doogie who has a history with bands like Rainbow and Yngwie Malmsteen, you know.
-Also all the promoters liked the idea and it turned out really good.
-Doogie is a very good singer and he’s fantastic person and it’s a good fun to be with him.
+Well, his role was to be the singer, but Michael wanted to have a truly all-star band, which means he wanted to have two members from the Scorpions, he wanted to have the name singer like Doogie, who has a history with bands like Rainbow and Yngwie Malmsteen, you know.
+Also, all the promoters liked the idea, and it turned out really well.
+Doogie is a very good singer, and he’s a fantastic person, and it’s good fun to be with him.
 He has the heart at the right place.

 TEMPLE OF ROCK